 Trade events provide venues for U.S. exporters to meet international buyers, distributors, or representatives.

 ITA maintains a searchable list of all official trade missions and trade events sponsored by the International Trade Administration of the U.S. Department of Commerce on our sister website, Export.gov.

 What’s the Latest?

-- Statement from U.S. Under Secretary of Commerce for International Trade Francisco SÁnchez on International Trade in Goods and Services in March 2013 [ Fact Sheet ]
+- Statement from U.S. Commerce Secretary Penny Pritzker on International Trade in Goods and Services in August 2013

 Tradeology, the ITA Blog

 Americas Competitiveness Forum: Enhancing Prosperity of the Western Hemisphere